Neubias-WG5/SubmitToBIAflows/.github/ISSUE_TEMPLATE/workflow-integration-request.md

 *Name of your workflow*

 ### Quick description
-*Quickly describe what your workflow do and which tools it is using*
+*Quickly describe what your workflow does and which tools it is using*

 ### Github repository
 *URL of the github repository hosting your workflow code*